longouyang/nosub/README.md

 This will walk you through creating your HIT and store your settings in the file `settings.json`.
 You only need to initialize the HIT once -- after that, you can do any the management actions listed in the next action.

-Initializing can be done in batch or single mode.
+The walkthrough will ask you whether you want to use batch or single mode.
+In single mode, your task is just a single HIT.
 In batch mode, your task is spread across multiple HITs of 9 or fewer assignments (this avoids the extra 20% fee charged by Amazon).
 Note that if you choose to use batch mode, you may want to implement some way of preventing the same worker from completing assignments in multiple batches (e.g., [Unique Turker](https://uniqueturker.myleott.com)